-At James Brindley Hospital Sector, we provide access to education for children and young people, aged 2-19, in general and mental health hospitals across Birmingham.
+At James Brindley Hospital Sector, we provide access to education for children and young people, aged 2-19, in general and mental health hospitals across Birmingham and within the home (Short-Term Provision).

 Access to education is every child's right, this does not stop just because they have medical needs requiring hospital treatment.
 Education is a key part of the recovery process for young people and ensures they are able to continue their academic pathway.